Microsoft Fabric Mirroring changes the game with Data Ingestion giving you near real-time data with a no-code framework

 AI analytics are now smart enough to be able to take this unorganized live data, make sense of it, and give you instant business solutions.

-Some problems can’t wait to be solved, and being able to act immediately or have the AI act for you makes a huge difference.
+Some problems cannot wait to be solved, and being able to act immediately or having the AI act on your behalf makes a huge difference.

 Last but not least, you save yourself an incredible amount of money in the process.